ryvince/ryvince/README.md

 - 👋 Hi, I’m @ryvince
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in blockchain development, NFTs, all things web3
+- 🥳 Recent graduate of the Consensys Blockchain Developer bootcamp

-- 🌱 I’m currently learning Consensys developer bootcamp
+- 🌱 I’m currently getting ready for the ETH_Denver hackathon
 - 💞️ I’m looking to collaborate on blockchain, crypto, nfts, etc
 - 📫 How to reach me: Twitter @ryvince_eth